All Episodes

 We watched more recently what happened with Brett Kavanaugh.

-Uh I don't recall even very left-wing justices that are on the Supreme Court in the recently passed Ruth Bader Ginsburg.
+I don't recall even very left-wing justices that are on the Supreme Court in the recently passed Ruth Bader Ginsburg.

-I mean, you have Sotomayor, 6831.
+I mean, you have Soda Mayor, 6831.

 She was confirmed.

-Ruth Bader Ginsburg, 96 to 3, Kagan, 6337.
+Ruth Bader Ginsburg, 96-3.

 And if you look at the filibustering of appellate nominees, the Democrats broke precedent.

-They were the first to do this when George W. Bush was president, and remember Miguel Estrada as an example.
+They were the first to do this when George W. Bush was president.

-Uh Dick Durbin said, Oh, I he's a Latino.
+Dick Durbin said, oh, he's a Latino.

-He couldn't be allowed to reach the DC circuit court of appeals or else he'll become a candidate for the Supreme Court.
+He couldn't be allowed to reach the D.C.
+Circuit Court of Appeals or else he'll become a candidate for the Supreme Court.

-They did it to Priscilla Owens and and Janice Rogers Brown and Charles Pickering and William Pryor and so many others.
+They did it to Priscilla Owens and Janice Rogers Brown and Charles Pickering and William Pryor and so many others.

 And the violation of norms continued.